tdeekens/flopflip/readme.md

 />
 ```

-Note that `children` will be called with a loading state prop while `render` will only be called when the adapter is ready.
+Note that `children` will be called with a loading state prop while `render` will only be called when the adapter is configured.
 This behaviour mirrors the workings of `<ToggleFeature>`.

 This variant of the `ConfigureFlopFlip` component form
 `@flopflip/react-broadcast` will use the context and a broadcasting system to